aeternity/protocol/channels/ON-CHAIN.md

 A channel state trees are recreated according to the `poi` being provided.
 The update provided in the `updates` of the `solo_payload` is a contract call one.
 It is applied on the channel's state trees and modifies them.
-The modified has a root hash.
+The modified trees have a root hash.
 It might be:

 - equal to the `state_hash` provided in the `solo_payload`.
-This hash indeed is the expected result of the contract call and the blockchain had confirmed it.
-The on-chain channel object is updated accodingly:
+This hash indeed is the expected result of the contract call and the blockchain has confirmed it.
+The on-chain channel object is updated accordingly:
   - channel's state hash is updated to be the newly computed one
   - channel's round is the one in the `solo_payload`
-  - if the channel had been in a closing state - closing balances of participants are updated according to the ones in the modified channel state trees
+  - if the channel had been in a closing state, closing balances of participants are updated according to the ones in the modified channel state trees

 - no equal to the `state_hash` provided in the `solo_payload`.
 The hash